ethan-french/Cloud-Fraction/README.md

 An Anaconda environment has been provided with the cloud_fraction.yml file.
 A GPU is required to run program.

 Project done under Dr. Tianle Yuan in the NASA Climate and Radiation Laboratory.

+## main,py

+This file contains the code to run model.
+Run this file to use program.

+## toolbox.py

+This file contains helper functions for main file.